Managed Elasticsearch – What does Elastic provide?

 Users often start out self-managed before moving to managed services like Elastic Cloud.

-Managed services, and in this case specifically Elastic, structure their business in such a way that they purposely do not take care of the application layer.
+Managed services, and in this case specifically Elastic, do not take care of the application layer.
 The application layer includes: taking care of ingesting data, configuring and maintaining data structure, optimizing shards, avoiding latency, preventing incidents, improving performance and more.

-Managed services don’t provide proactive support, and they take no responsibility for the way you configure your data.
-This last part makes perfect sense, seeing as it would be out of scope for a managed service to be responsible for the data you want to put in your system.
+Managed services take no responsibility for the way you configure your data, as it would be out of scope for a managed service to be responsible for the data you want to put in your system.
 Their agenda is not to intervene with the way you decide to structure, configure and manage your data.

 Elastic’s support can be helpful, especially if you have platinum support, as they will try to help with other sections from the application layer.
-However, this type of support is limited to “break-fix”, meaning they will only help you in a crisis when something isn’t working properly, as opposed to actively trying to optimize and improve.
+However, this type of support is limited, meaning they will help you in a crisis when something isn’t working properly (they do not actively intervene to optimize and improve performance).

-You can also buy consulting packages that can be very helpful, but they are on an ad-hoc basis and can get very pricey.
+You can also buy consulting packages that can be very helpful, but they are on an ad-hoc basis and prices vary.

 Then again, users often have unrealistic expectations of what they’ll get from managed services as well.

 What does Opster offer?

 Opster’s products and support services cover both the infrastructure layer and the data layer of managing Elasticsearch & OpenSearch, with a focus on the data layer that users have always been left alone to handle.
 Opster can be used either alone, while running self-hosted, or in addition to a managed service like Elastic Cloud to cover the gaps in service and optimize performance.